pycckuu/non-api-twitter-parser/README.md

 #### Notes
 - It doesn't matter how many txt files will be in _data_ folder, the utility will load them all;
+- The code of this example you may find in Jupyter (iPython) notebook _Visualisation.ipynb_.

 #### Soon